-What are some ideas of ways you can continue to develop your competency in technology?
+Examples of ways you can continue to develop this competency:

 - Take a computer class at CC. - Get a campus job where you will use technology. - Volunteer through the CCE to help a non-profit organization that needs help with technology. - Learn a computer language through a free class like CodeAcademy. - Complete a micro project through an organization like ParagonOne. - Get involved in a data science competition platform like Kaggle.